yusufdalva/CS464_Assignments/README.md

 # CS464_Assignments

-Homeowork assignments for class CS 464 - Introduction to Machine Learning in Fall 2019.
+Homework assignments for class CS 464 - Introduction to Machine Learning in Fall 2019.
 The homework assignments with their respective datasets are shared in this repository, if there are any mistakes or issues that arise feel free to contact.
 The files uploaded are only for the coverage of the course CS 464 offered in Fall 2019 in Bilkent University.

 ## Coverages of the assignments